 Proficiency in two secondary instruments at the undergraduate concentration upper-division examination level and in the other two secondary instruments at the concentration freshman jury level.

+24 credit hours.
 See "Structure of Doctoral Curricula" under General Requirements for Doctoral Degrees in this bulletin.

-Participation as determined by the woodwind faculty.
+Participation determined by the department.